avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 Fill in the following environment variables:

-- `OST_GITHUB_ID` with your Github Client ID
+- `OST_GITHUB_ID` with your GitHub Client ID
-- `OST_GITHUB_SECRET` with your Github Client secret
+- `OST_GITHUB_SECRET` with your GitHub Client secret
 - `OST_TOKEN_SECRET` with a random string at least 32 characters in length.
 You can generate one at [onlinehashtools.com](https://onlinehashtools.com/generate-random-sha256-hash?&count=1).

 Click on Deploy, and wait until it's done.

 Once the deploy concludes, you will be taken to your Vercel dashboard.
 There you'll see your new website URL.

-Go back to your Github OAuth App settings page and update the **Homepage URL** with your new website URL.
+Go back to your GitHub OAuth App settings page and update the **Homepage URL** with your new website URL.

 You'll also need to update the **Authorization callback URL** by adding `/api/outstatic/callback` to the end of your new website URL.